Caregiver-to-Caregiver: Tips for helping a child with pain and functional symptoms

 - An active approach to recovery that includes exercise and psychological support makes a big difference!

-- In the recovery from pain, kids may develop new interests, skills, or hobbies and this can be a positive part of the healing process; try to embrace the change.
+- In the recovery from pain and functional symptoms, kids may develop new interests, skills, or hobbies and this can be a positive part of the healing process; try to embrace the change.

-- Chronic pain is complicated and getting better often requires more than one kind of treatment.
+- Chronic pain and functional symptoms are complicated and getting better often requires more than one kind of treatment.

 - Work with a medical team that you feel really listens to you and to your child.

 - Ask a lot of questions at your appointments; it can be helpful to have a notebook to write down your questions ahead of time, so you don’t forget what you want to ask.

 - Often several types of interventions will be recommended together.
 This can be a helpful approach, but it may also feel overwhelming.
 If it feels like too much, ask your provider what treatments you should prioritize for your child and when to consider starting or stopping a new treatment.

 - The recovery process can be slow and you may wonder if you’re doing everything you can to help your child.
 Having a clear follow up plan to evaluate progress is important; it’s also common to adjust or tweak the treatment plans during the course of recovery.

 - Physical therapy and cognitive behavioral therapy are often a part of the recovery plan as they help to reduce pain/physical discomfort, improve function, and manage stress.
 It may take weeks or months to see the benefit, but the results are often long-lasting.